chrisweb/chris.lu/README.md

 layouts will apply to the segment they are in and all segments nested below that, which brings us to another feature which is that now it is possible to have a cascade of layouts where one layout from a child segment is encapsulated into the layout of the parent segment

-Server Components and data fetching:
+Server Components and Client Components:

 all files inside app directory are by default "React Server Components" and hence will be rendered on the server